Towards Fully FP8 GEMM LLM Training at Scale: : Fast and Outlier-Guarded FP8-suited architectures

 Figure~\ref{fig:stepbystep} ablates the components transitioning from OP to \designGELU.
 We can see that freezing the trainable QK RMSNorm gains results in a significantly more stable training.
 We attribute the early divergence of OP to the fact that uncontrolled QK normalization leads to an explosion of its gains when training in low precision.
 Note that these gains are generally not weight-decayed.
 We experimentally observe this explosion, confirm that using $L_2$ regularization helps delay the divergence.
 We finally opted for freezing the gains to a constant value as it is simpler and sufficient, doesn't compromise performance, and offers a small speedup.
 Our ablations highlight that a constant value for the gains slightly greater than 1 improves loss.
-Therefore, to retain its benefit after removing the $\boldsymbol\gamma$ gains vector, we increase the standard $s =1/\sqrt{D_{qk}}$ attention softmax temperature--a tiny optimization trick offering equivalent attention score matrix $\mathbf{S}$:
+Therefore, to retain its benefit after removing the $\boldsymbol\gamma$ gains vector, we increase the standard $s =1/\sqrt{D_{qk}}$ attention softmax scale--a tiny optimization trick offering equivalent attention score matrix $\mathbf{S}$:

-Finally, we empirically show that the addition of post-normalization is important to ensure convergence with FP8DPA during the learning rate decay phase.
+Finally, we empirically show that the addition of post-normalization is important to ensure convergence with \DPA{} during the learning rate decay phase.

 Prior works also favored post-normalization over pre-normalization \citep{olmo20252olmo2furious}, providing evidence of their better stability in BF16 training.
 We extend this observation to our FP8 setting and we confirm that learnable LayerScale blocks alone, even with controlled QK regularization, cannot ensure convergence during this last phase.
 We attribute this late divergence of OP to the fact that LayerScale blocks without normalizations are not enough to handle FP8 outliers, potentially due to the considerable changes in model statistics following the learning rate decay, that are summed up in the residual connections resulting in huge activation outliers for last layers, as highlighted by the increasing pattern of outliers on each transformer block's output in Figure~\ref{fig:layers}.
+We note that we initially tested the idea of cooling down the previously constant weight decay during the learning cooldown phase, aiming to conserve model weights' norm~\citep{kosson2024rotational}.
+The Appendix~\ref{sec:evals} shows that such intervention has no noticeable effect on stability neither performance.
+We chose to conserve this decision for all \design{} runs for consistency and fair comparison across ablations.